 GMOs have benefits for the farmer – it helps produce more yield with more desirable qualities, which means less waste.
 It’s also a solution to support the high demand for food.
 And to be honest, having produce and animals with undesirable traits removed can be pretty cool.

-But there are things to be wary of about GMOs.
+One should be wary about GMOs.
 Though studies have proven their safety for the past 20 years, we are still unsure about its long-term effects for the next decades.
-Here are some reasons why we must be wary about GMOs:

 1. It has a negative effect on soil health.